myyat/hotel-booking-system-ba/docs/user-stories.md

   When the payment transaction fails
   Then the system displays an error message and prompt the user to retry or select a different paymethod

 - Given the selected room is no longer available
   When the user attempts to book
-  The system displays a message "This room is no longer available"
+  Then system displays a message "This room is no longer available"

+### User Story-4: Make a payment
+As a traveler,
+I want to make a payment
+so that I can confirm my booking.

+**Acceptance Criteria**
+- Given the user submits payment
+  When the system processes the payment
+  Then the system validates the payment details

+- Given the payment is successful
+  Then the system confirms the payment and completes the booking

+- Given the payment fails
+  Then the system displays an error message and prompts the user to retry

+- Given the user enters invalid payment details
+  When the user submits payment
+  Then the system displays validation message